geokala/docs.getcloudify.org/content/installation/from-packages.md

 {{% /gsNote %}}

 {{% gsNote title="Installing Python and Pip" %}}
-During Python setup wizard you will get the option to choose whether to install Pip with Python or not.
-Regardless of what you choose ,it will be installed in the next steps.
+During Python's setup wizard, you will be able to choose whether to install pip or not.
+Regardless of what you choose, pip will be installed in the next steps since it is required by Cloudify.
 {{% /gsNote %}}

 ### To install on Windows